DigitalChinaOpenSource/oadin/README_en.md

  end
 ```

-By providing unified platform-level AI services through Byze, AI applications no longer need to
+By providing unified platform-level AI services through Oadin, AI applications no longer need to
 package and publish AI engines and models with their own programs.
 Meanwhile, multiple AI
-applications on an AI PC use unified AI services provided by Byze, thus eliminating the need to
+applications on an AI PC use unified AI services provided by Oadin, thus eliminating the need to
 redundantly deploy and start their own AI stacks.
 This significantly reduces application size,
 eliminates redundant downloads of the same AI stacks and models by each application, and avoids
 competition for memory consumption during execution.

-Byze provides the following basic features:
+Oadin provides the following basic features:

 - One-stop AI service installation

   - During development, developers can install local AI services in their development environments
-    through simple commands such as `byze install chat` or
+    through simple commands such as `oadin install chat` or
-    `byze pull-model deepseek-r1:1.5b for chat`.
-Byze will automatically download and install the most
+    `oadin pull-model deepseek-r1:1.5b for chat`.
+Oadin will automatically download and install the most
     suitable and optimized AI stack (e.g., `ollama`) and models.
   - During deployment, developers can publish their AI applications without packaging dependent AI
     stacks and models.
-Byze will automatically pull the required AI stacks and models for the
+Oadin will automatically pull the required AI stacks and models for the
     deployed PC when needed.

 - Decoupling applications and AI service providers through shared services and standard APIs

-  - The Byze API layer provides standardized APIs for typical AI services such as chat and embedding.
+  - The Oadin API layer provides standardized APIs for typical AI services such as chat and embedding.
     Developers focus on the business logic of their applications without paying too much attention
     to the underlying AI service stack.
   - AI services are provided by the platform and shared by multiple applications on the same system.